 C&J: Squat 77%-81%

-A) If a lifter’s result exceeds the upper number, he/she has is making good use of technique, but needs to focus on getting stronger.
+A) If a lifter’s result exceeds the upper number, he/she is making good use of technique but needs to focus on getting stronger.

 These figures often surprise many coaching candidates I instruct, especially those connected to CrossFit-type training.
 While this population appears to have increased their emphasis on squatting in recent years, many of these newcomers to our sport often exhibit ratios described by B above.

 Check your lift-to-squat ratios and adjust training accordingly.
 Keep in mind, these figures are based on squatting as a weightlifter, not a powerlifter.

-Lifters described by A above should place more emphasis to squatting.
+Lifters described by A above should place more emphasis on squatting.

 At certain times of the year, this emphasis might mean higher reps.
 Lifters at the East Tennessee State and Shreveport training centers often utilize 10 rep sets (not only in squatting) to stimulate further muscular hypertrophy